dangreene0/BetterGreenScreen/README.md

 # Better Green Screen
-v1.1 9/26/23
+v1.2 12/12/23
-This mod was created by Wiethoofd.
-Maintained by Sour Dani.
+This mod was created by Wiethoofd and is maintained by Sour Dani.

 Extract or move the **BetterGreenScreen** folder from this zip to your `tf/custom` folder.